 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes.
 High blood sugar (glucose) can injure nerves throughout your body.
 Diabetic neuropathy most often damages nerves in your legs and feet.

-Diabetic neuropathy is a common and serious complication of diabetes.
-But you can often prevent diabetic neuropathy or slow its progress with tight blood sugar control and a healthy lifestyle.
+Diabetic neuropathy is a serious diabetes complication that may affect as many as 50% of people with diabetes.
+But you can often prevent diabetic neuropathy or slow its progress with consistent blood sugar management and a healthy lifestyle.

-Peripheral neuropathy is the most common type of diabetic neuropathy.
+This type of neuropathy may also be called distal symmetric peripheral neuropathy.
+It's the most common type of diabetic neuropathy.
 It affects the feet and legs first, followed by the hands and arms.
 Signs and symptoms of peripheral neuropathy are often worse at night, and may include:

 - Numbness or reduced ability to feel pain or temperature changes

 - Sharp pains or cramps

 - Increased sensitivity to touch — for some people, even a bedsheet's weight can be painful

 - Serious foot problems, such as ulcers, infections, and bone and joint pain